splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

      - The cardinality of Monitoring MetricSets for each 10-minute window.

 To see all of the organization metrics for APM, see :ref:`Usage metrics for Splunk Observability Cloud <org-metrics>`.

-The detailed usage report for each usage period provides the billed value for each usage metric.
-For more information about APM usage reports, see :ref:`download-apm-usage-reports`.